 But such dramatic political change does not take place within a vacuum.
 The repercussions of rapid reforms can be complex, with consequences for Ethiopia and Eritrea, as well as the rest of the region and the wider international community.
 As we work to strengthen democracy in the region and improve the lives of its citizens, we must ask: what does the future hold?

-In collaboration with the Foundation Max van der Stoel, NIMD is organizing a political café on 27 November in Pakhuis de Zwijger in Amsterdam.
-The event is a chance to discuss what these developments mean for Ethiopia, but also what the consequences are for the relationship with Eritrea.
-Register here and keep an eye on our Facebook and Twitter for details on the speakers!
+In collaboration with the Foundation Max van der Stoel and Foundation for European Progressive Studies, NIMD organized a political café on 27 November in Pakhuis de Zwijger in Amsterdam.
+The event provided a chance to discuss what these developments mean for Ethiopia, but also what the consequences are for the relationship with Eritrea.